‘Game Of Thrones’ Theory: Brandon Stark Is The Lord Of Light

 And, as NME points out, by having the Night King in the position of representing the darkness in the Azor Ahai prophecy, it would mean that his direct opposite would be the Lord of Light.

-But, How Does That Make Bran The Lord Of Light?
+But How Does That Make Bran The Lord Of Light?

 According to the fan theory on Reddit, Bran would be the Lord of Light because it has already been established that the Three-Eyed Raven is always in direct opposition to the Night King.
-And, if the Three-Eyed Raven is Bran and also the direct opposite of the Night King, it would also make Bran the Lord of Light thanks to this fan theory.
+And if the Three-Eyed Raven is Bran and also the direct opposite of the Night King, it would also make Bran the Lord of Light thanks to this fan theory.

 Using his warging skills, it appears that, as the Three-Eyed Raven, Bran has been manipulating the past in order to create the outcome that presented at the end of Episode 3 of Game of Thrones Season 8.
 According to the theory, this can be compared to the way in which the Lord of Light is known to bring back the dead for his own purpose.